What Is a California Motion To Vacate?

 This ground for moving to vacate the judgment is also based on immigration consequences.
 Under this law, you can file a motion to vacate based on a prejudicial error.
 Your conviction or sentence is invalid if you couldn’t understand, defend against, or knowingly accept the immigration consequences of your plea.

-You have to prove there was a prejudicial mistake, which means you would’ve pleaded innocent if you’d understand you could be deported, denied naturalization, or kept out of the U.S.
+You have to prove there was a prejudicial mistake, which means you would’ve pleaded innocent if you’d understood you could be deported, denied naturalization, or kept out of the U.S.

 One possible mistake is the ineffective assistance of counsel.
 Did your criminal defense lawyer at trial explain what could happen if you pleaded guilty or no contest?
 Did they do anything to mitigate the potential consequences of a conviction?
 If not, talk with a criminal appeals lawyer immediately.